Always happy, always hungry: The Labrador Retriever

 While nothing is 100% foolproof when it comes to bloat, following some of these tips may help reduce your Lab’s risk of developing the condition.

 While not every Lab will be impacted by one of these conditions, pet insurance is always a good thing to have to help with veterinary expenses.
 Especially in the event of an accident or emergency.
-Protect your Labrador Retriever with a 24Petprotect Insurance Plan.
+Consider covering your Labrador Retriever with pet insurance to help give you peace of mind.

 Living with a Labrador Retriever